What is this integration, and why should I use it?

-We utilize application permissions to send mail on your behalf using the designated outbox.
+We utilize application permissions to send emails on your behalf using the designated outbox.
 This means your integration would continue functioning even when the user who originally authorized it is deactivated in Azure or their permissions change.

 Please review the information below carefully to ensure you correctly configure the integration.
 We strongly recommend you engage with your Azure Administrator prior to completing any work to ensure that this is completed correctly.

 Note: If you attempt the configuration while the SMTP Relay feature is enabled, it will disable it.